Mine Own Executioner (novel): Background

-Balchin was himself a psychologist, initially as a consultant to chocolate makers J. S. Rowntree & Son.
+Balchin was a psychologist, initially as a consultant to chocolate makers J. S. Rowntree & Son.
 In 1941 he joined the War Office as a psychologist, going on to become deputy scientific adviser to the army council.
-At the end of the war he became a full time writer.
-With Mine Own Executioner he consolidated the earlier successes he had had with his wartime novels Darkness Falls from the Air (1942) and The Small Back Room (1943) that had acquired instant status as contemporary social documents.
+At the end of the war he became a full-time writer.
+With Mine Own Executioner he consolidated the successes he had had with his wartime novels Darkness Falls from the Air (1942) and The Small Back Room (1943) that had acquired instant status as contemporary social documents.

 Critical reception

-In 1946, Kirkus Reviews called the book "psychiatry as intelligent as it has been practised in print", but "perhaps a little too civilized for the wider public.
+In 1946, Kirkus Reviews called the book "psychiatry as intelligent as it has been practised in print" but "perhaps a little too civilized for the wider public.

 Writing in The New Review in 1974, the critic Clive James noted that this novel, the one most often identified with Balchin's name, was a huge success, selling 54,000 in hardback alone with a further 250,000 copies in paperback by 1953.
-James considered the book's overriding sense to be one of fatalistic resignation.
+James considered the book's overriding sense to be one of 'fatalistic resignation'.
 It addresses, he said, the post-war lack of purpose, with the tension coming from what is not being faced, its secret signals.